espressomd/espresso/doc/sphinx/visualization.rst

 as a criterium.
 The ``normalize`` boolean which normalizes the color to the largest vector.
 The ``colorrange`` list which is only used when
 ``normalize`` is false and describes the range to what the colorrange is applied to. ``scale_vector_thickness`` is a boolean and changes the thickness scaling of the vectors and ``opacity`` is a float value that sets the opacity of the vectors.

+The ``ZnDraw``-object used for visualization is wrapped inside the visualizer object and is exposed by the attribute ``vis.zndraw``.

+When the ``jupyter`` visualization-window comes up as a blank page, make sure to allow third party cookies in your browser settings.

 An example code snippet containing the :class:`~espressomd.zn.LBField` object::